sudo-self/Rpi-shairport-sync/CYGWIN.md

 This is based on installing onto a fresh default installation of Cygwin 2.895 (64-bit installation) running in Windows 10 inside VMWare Fusion on a Mac.

-The end result will be `Cygwin Shairport Sync`, an AirPlay service for Windows.
+The end result is a Windows Service called `CYGWIN Shairport Sync`, providing an AirPlay service.

 Setting up Windows
 ----